MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-system-oversight.md

 - There's a valid need, such as a regulatory requirement, to control access to the Power BI service closely.

 > [!TIP]
 > Don't introduce too many barriers to obtaining a Power BI license.
-Users who need to get work done will find a way, and that way may involve workarounds that aren't ideal.
-For instance, without a license to use the Power BI service, people may rely far too much on sharing files on a file system or via email when significantly better approaches are available.
+Users who need to get work done will find a way, and that way might involve workarounds that aren't ideal.
+For instance, without a license to use the Power BI service, people might rely far too much on sharing files on a file system or via email when significantly better approaches are available.

 ## Cost management

 Managing and optimizing the cost of cloud services, like Fabric, is an important activity.
-Here are several activities you may want to consider.
+Here are several activities you can consider.

 - Analyze who is using—and, more to the point, not using—their allocated Power BI licenses and make necessary adjustments.
 Power BI usage is analyzed using the [activity log](/power-bi/admin/service-admin-auditing).
 - Analyze the cost effectiveness of [Premium capacity](/power-bi/enterprise/service-premium-what-is) or [Premium Per User](/power-bi/enterprise/service-premium-per-user-faq#using-premium-per-user--ppu-).
 In addition to the [additional features](/power-bi/enterprise/service-premium-per-user-faq#using-premium-per-user--ppu-), perform a cost/benefit analysis to determine whether capacity licensing is more cost-effective when there are a large number of consumers.
 - Carefully [monitor and manage Premium capacity](/power-bi/enterprise/service-premium-metrics-app).
 Understanding usage patterns over time will allow you to predict when to purchase [more capacity](/power-bi/enterprise/service-premium-what-is#capacity-nodes).
-For example, you may choose to scale up a single capacity from a P1 to P2, or scale out from one P1 capacity to two P1 capacities.
+For example, you might choose to scale up a single capacity from a P1 to P2, or scale out from one P1 capacity to two P1 capacities.
 - If there are occasional spikes in the level of usage, use of [autoscale](/power-bi/enterprise/service-premium-auto-scale) with [Power BI Premium](/power-bi/enterprise/service-premium-concepts) is recommended to ensure the user experience isn't interrupted.
 Autoscale will scale up capacity resources for 24 hours, then scale them back down to normal levels (if sustained activity isn't present).
 Manage autoscale cost by constraining the maximum number of v-cores, and/or with spending limits set in Azure (because autoscale is supported by the Azure Power BI Embedded service).
 Due to the pricing model, autoscale is best suited to handle occasional unplanned increases in usage.
 - For Azure data sources, co-locate them in the same region as your Power BI tenant whenever possible.
 It will avoid incurring [Azure egress charges](https://azure.microsoft.com/pricing/details/bandwidth/).
 Data egress charges are minimal, but at scale can add up to be considerable unplanned costs.

 ## Security, information protection, and data loss prevention

 Security, information protection, and data loss prevention (DLP) are joint responsibilities among all content creators, consumers, and administrators.
 That's no small task because there's sensitive information everywhere: personal data, customer data, or customer-authored data, protected health information, intellectual property, proprietary organizational information, just to name a few.
-Governmental, industry, and contractual regulations may have a significant impact on the [governance](powerbi-adoption-roadmap-governance.md) guidelines and policies that you create related to security.
+Governmental, industry, and contractual regulations could have a significant impact on the [governance](powerbi-adoption-roadmap-governance.md) guidelines and policies that you create related to security.

 The [Power BI security whitepaper](whitepaper-powerbi-security.md) is an excellent resource for understanding the breadth of considerations, including aspects that Microsoft manages.
 This section will introduce several topics that customers are responsible for managing.